eaedk/testing-zindi-package/README.md

 A user-friendly ZINDI package which allow Zindians to achieve all available tasks on ZINDI Platform using this package.

 ## Installation
+Copy and Paste the instruction below in a Terminal or Jupyter Notebook.
 ```bash
 pip install git+https://github.com/eaedk/testing-zindi-package.git
 ```